Volunteering at a portable church is no small task. No matter what team you serve on, it takes sacrifice and commitment to serve faithfully.

 As a part of portable churches for 22 years, Kevin has learned much about the ins and outs of successful and unsuccessful portable churches.
 The first church plant he was a part of was setting up and tearing down every week in a theater and it was not a PCI system.
-It was a cobbled together system that they made up on their own.
-They built everything from scratch, and did their own thing altogether.
+It was a cobbled-together system that they made up on their own.
+They built everything from scratch and did their own thing altogether.
 It took the team about 2.5-3 hours to set everything up every week.
 The team had fun doing it, but they considered themselves martyrs getting the job done, grunting it out every week.
-After that church plant he moved to a church with a PCI system and the set up was significantly better.
+After that church plant, he moved to a church with a PCI system and the set up was significantly better.
 The martyr mentality changed into a worship mentality.
-What the team was doing was just as important as the band or worship team and they were more focused on people than on equipment.
+What the setup team was doing was just as important as the worship team or kids’ ministry and they were able to be more focused on people than on equipment.
 One of the main take away’s from both of these experiences was the power of the culture.

-Every church has a culture.
-Whether it’s by design or by default.
-It’s not a question of whether you have one, but rather, how is it working for you?
+Whether it’s by design or by default, every church has a culture.
+It’s not a question of if your church has one, but rather, how is it working for you?

-You probably have heard that said numerous times.
-And whatever that culture is, it grows.
-And so if there is something that is negative in your culture, you have to remove those things, or else that bad grows along with your church.
-So, here is the one thing that I have seen over and over again, regardless of whether you have a smart, intelligent system or one that you cobbled together on your own that kind of creates this sneaky little thing inside of your church that destroys a lot of morale and excitement, and I call it the thankful apology.
+You probably have heard that said numerous times, but it’s so true.
+And if there is something that is negative in your culture and you don’t deal with it, that bad grows along with your church.
+With that said, here is the one thing that I have seen over and over again, regardless of whether you have a smart, intelligent system or one that you cobbled together on your own.
+It is the kind of thing that can sneak inside of your church and destroy a lot of morale and excitement, I call it the thankful apology.

 It’s that thing where you walk up to your volunteer and you say, “Dude, thank you so much for setting up today, I am so glad that you’re here.
 I know it’s such hard work doing this.
 And I know that you’re just grunting it out, doing this week after week.
-And some day, we’re not going to have to do this.
+And someday, we’re not going to have to do this.
 We’re going to be in a permanent building, and it’s going to be so much better.
 But man, we’ve got to get there, we’ve just got to grunt it out for now and how cool is this that we’re doing this?”
-And it’s that negative that is tacked onto the positive that really just slides in there and destroys culture.
-Because what you’re doing is you’re setting it up for that mentality of, “This is a horrible experience.”
-And it gets people to start thinking that it’s a pain to do this as opposed to an honor to do this.
-When you hear someone say “Someday, we don’t have to do this” really, what it’s saying is that when you get a building, then you will have arrived.
+And it’s that negative that is tacked onto the positive that really just slides in and creates a negative culture.
+Because what you’re doing is you’re setting up the mentality of, “this is a horrible experience.”
+And it gets people to start thinking that serving in a portable church is a pain as opposed to serving being an honor.
+When you hear someone say “Someday, we don’t have to do this” really, what they’re saying is that when you get a building, then you will have arrived.